MultipathogenGenomics/castanet/README.md

 *Output*
 1. Compressed alignment map file: {ExpDir}{SeqName}.bam

+## Consensus
+Details to follow, after publication of accompanying method.

+## Evaluate
+Details to follow, after publication of accompanying method.

 # Dependency notes
+The included `install_deps.sh` script will attempt to install the following dependencies automatically.
+Depending on your specific system set-up, manual installation of some or all components may still be required.
+Details are included below.

 ## Lineage file
 We have included a lineage file in the repo for convenience.
 Users may generate up-to-date files using the repository below.